minsu0216/linear-regression-under-RHadoop/README.md

 # rmrlm
-linear regression algorithms using Normal Equation and QR decomposition under RHadoop
+package implementing linear regression algorithms using Normal Equation and QR decomposition in RHadoop